outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - definition of error is 'when measured information doesnt match predicted information'
     - 'new information not matching existing information' can be classified as an error, if 'new information' is replaced by 'measured information' and 'existing information' replaces 'predicted information' (predicted by existing rule sets)
     - so 'maximized error' is the goal as a proxy for 'maximized learning'

+  - other routes to automate solving the problem (of 'which objects/functions/attributes should be maximized in order to maximize learning')
+    - an insight path that derives that differences/mismatches/imbalances/asymmetries are associated with learning (rather than just errors) & maximizes those
+    - an insight path that derives the full set of likely combinations in a space (like the full set of species combinations) and aims at the most different combination to maximize learning

   - the above is a specific insight route composed of insights - generalizable to the insight path:
     - lookup definition of algorithm type (curiosity), given that the algorithm type includes associated intents